Frequently Asked Questions

 Digital Proof of Insurance

-Only policyholders* listed on the same insurance policy can access your digital proof of insurance through the app.
-It's not possible to share with other drivers, but we're working on it.
+Only policyholders* can access your digital proof of insurance through the app.
+It's not possible to share with other drivers through the app yet, but we're working on it.
 In the meantime, make sure you always keep the paper copy in your vehicle.

-Add the widget to your home screen to view your digital proof of insurance even when you're offline.
+Add the widget to your phone's home screen to access your digital proof of insurance even when you're offline.

-If your policy has been renewed or changed, you will need to update to the latest version of the app by connecting to the internet before accessing your digital proof of insurance or the widget.
+When you renew or change your policy, you will need to update to the latest version of the app by connecting to the internet before accessing your digital proof of insurance or the widget.

 You will need to update the app to the latest version.
 Changes to your policy will appear within the next business day.

-The digital version is a valid proof of insurance in Quebec, Ontario, Nova Scotia, Alberta, and Newfoundland and Labrador.
-If necessary, a police officer can confirm your coverage by calling 1-833-436-4116 or you can present the paper copy.
+The digital version of your proof of insurance is valid in Quebec, Ontario, Alberta, Nova Scotia, Newfoundland and Labrador.
+If necessary, a police officer can confirm your coverage by calling 1-833-436-4116.

 Intact Insurance offers insurance for your house, condo, apartment, cottage, home-based business and rented dwellings.
 We can also cover identity theft and offer liability insurance.
 Read more about home insurance.